By Tanja Josche content marketing expert, freelance copywriter and author

 1. Start small and listen

-At the beginning you should concentrate on smaller content pieces that can be created and published with little effort – for example short posts for the blog or social networks.
+At the beginning you should concentrate on smaller content pieces that can be created and published with little effort – for example short posts for the blog or social networks, or even some online courses.
 The reactions to them need to be analysed in detail: What is geliket or shared?
 What questions are asked in the comments?
 If you listen carefully here, you will learn a lot about the needs of potential customers, you can learn from them, and your content will always be better aligned with them.
 Now more elaborate formats can be produced – without the risk of missing the point.

 2. Reuse content several times

-Every company creates high-quality content on a regular basis, even if it is not specifically engaged in content marketing: Presentations for congresses, product brochures, user reports.
+Every company creates high-quality content on a regular basis, even if it is not specifically engaged in content marketing: Presentations for congresses, product brochures, user reports, freelance websites.
 These can be reprocessed for content marketing with relatively little effort.
 A presentation, for example, can be reworked into a blog post or published as a video on Youtube – and thus reach additional user groups.

 3. Spread purposefully